 He was 17th in the nation in Division III in assists for the 2004 season, averaging 5.9 per game for a Redlands team that averaged 115.0 points per game.
 Alhadeff, a 6-4 guard, was also named all tournament at the Lee Fulmer Tournament in 2004 and at the Equinox Tournament (Philadelphia) in 2002.
 And he recorded the first career triple-double in Redlands history against Chapman in 2003.
 Alhadeff finished the game with 14 points, 11 rebounds and 10 assists.

 He also had no turnovers in the game.
 Originally from Ontario, Alhadeff graduated from Redlands in 2005 with a B.A. in Sociology.
 He also has his Masters Degree in physical education from Azusa Pacific University.

-Alhadeff resides in Yorba Linda with his wife Lindsay and new son Jason.
-He has two sisters, including Allyson, who is an assistant coach for the Cal State Fullerton women's basketball team.
+Alhadeff resides in Yorba Linda with his wife Lindsay and son Jason.
+He has two sisters, including Allyson, who was an assistant coach for the Cal State Fullerton women's basketball team.
 In addition to his duties with the men's basketball team, Alhadeff is also the equipment manager at Irvine Valley.

 Jason Garey - Assistant Coach

-Jason Garey begins his fourth season on Jerry Hernandez's coaching staff.
+Jason Garey begins his fifth season on Jerry Hernandez's coaching staff.
 Hernandez is happy to have the enthusiastic, young coach at IVC.
 Garey was a standout player at one of Irvine Valley’s biggest rivals, Orange Coast, from 2001-04.